Coinbase Global Inc (COIN): A Technical Analysis - News Heater

 COIN’s Market Performance

-Coinbase Global Inc (COIN) has experienced a 8.30% rise in stock performance for the past week, with a 23.58% rise in the past month, and a 14.99% rise in the past quarter.
-The volatility ratio for the week is 6.33%, and the volatility levels for the past 30 days are at 6.61% for COIN.
-The simple moving average for the last 20 days is 17.19% for COIN’s stock, with a simple moving average of 30.32% for the last 200 days.
+COIN’s stock has risen by 6.60% in the past week, with a monthly rise of 35.50% and a quarterly rise of 31.58%.
+The volatility ratio for the week is 5.49% while the volatility levels for the last 30 days are 6.51% for Coinbase Global Inc. The simple moving average for the past 20 days is 17.54% for COIN’s stock, with a 37.21% simple moving average for the past 200 days.

 Analysts’ Opinion of COIN